-- 3. Senior American Legion player(s) who qualify under Rule 4.D. - a) Combined total enrollment of the schools cannot exceed 7,500 for 10th, 11th and 12th grades. - 4.
+- 3. Junior American Legion player(s) who qualify under Rule 4.D. - a) Combined total enrollment of the schools cannot exceed 7,500 for 10th, 11th and 12th grades. - 4.
 Enrollment is determined using the number of 10th, 11th and 12th grade students officially recorded on March 31 of the current season by the state board of education or other state agency that has jurisdiction over school enrollment.
 Every student registered shall be counted, including special education students, physically challenged students, bilingual students, and students older than 19. - 5.
 When single high school enrollment exceeds 7,500 students, the team that has such a school as its base school shall not recruit from any other school.

 The enrollment of the high school the player attends will be counted.
-Emancipated players such as college or university students or players no longer in high school must play for the team nearest their parent's or guardian's domicile or for the team they last played.
-Teams shall count the enrollment of the last high school attended.
 The school enrollment for middle schools, junior high schools and high school freshmen classes shall not be counted.

-C. Option Rule.
+- C. Option Rule.
 Players attending a high school (including freshmen) outside a team's recruiting area, may have the option of playing for the team nearest the high school the player attends or playing for the team nearest the parent's legal domicile.
-To determine the nearest team, use the shortest driving distance as calculated by Google Maps.

-- 1. The player must complete National Declaration Form #77, on which the player declares in writing the team for which he wishes to play. - a) Such election shall expire on Dec.
+To determine the nearest team, use the shortest driving distance as calculated by Google Maps. - 1.
+The player must complete National Declaration Form #77, on which the player declares in writing the team for which he wishes to play. - a) Such election shall be for the current season and shall expire on Dec.
 31 of the current season. - 2.
-The team manager must forward Form #77 to the department baseball chairman prior to listing the player on National Form #1.
+The team manager must forward Form #77 to the department baseball chairman prior to listing the player on National Form #1. - D. Transfer Rule.

-The enrollment of the high school the player attends will be counted.
-Emancipated players and players enrolled in college must play for the team for which they played during the 2023 season or for the team nearest his parents' or guardians' domicile.

-- D. Transfer Rule.
 A player released from a team must obtain permission on National Transfer Form #76 from that team's manager to play for the team next closest to his parent's domicile. - 1.
 To determine the nearest team from among several, use the shortest driving distance as calculated by Google Maps. - 2.
-The player must provide signed Transfer Form #76 to the new team manager, which must be forwarded to the authorized department baseball official for approval, prior to listing the player on Form #1.
-All transfers shall be for one year.
-All transfers shall expire on Dec.
-31 of the current season.
+The player must provide signed Transfer Form #76 to the new team manager, who forwards it to the authorized department baseball official for approval, prior to listing the player on Form #1.
+All transfers are for one year and expire Dec.
+31 of the current season. - 3.
+In the case of a player not placed on the team roster or cut from the team and the team manager/head coach will not release that player, the player may appeal to his department baseball committee for release approval.
+The department baseball committee's decision shall be final adjudication without right of appeals.